mittsq/dodgypilot/readme.md

 No feature backports once comma has determined a version to be ready for release, what's on the version stays on that version.
 Old versions are left for future references, and should not be used by the end-user.

-Branches prefixing "features/" are for cherry-picking.
-You may cherry-pick features that you like to your fork without going through my code.

 ## Installation
 Dodgypilot can only be installed after you have enabled ssh on your device.